Johan-p/hacktheboxnotes/README.md

 `ip addr`

-see shell.sh
+change the ip to the ipadress of your machine

 `vim shell.sh`

-change the ip to the ip of your host

 **Netcat listener**

+Open another terminal and run a Netcat listener

 `nc -nvlp 1337`